You Asked; We Answered

-If you cannot find a question to your answer below, please reach out to us at firstname.lastname@example.org.
+Below are a few common questions with answers to help you through your application journey.
+If you cannot find an answer to your question below, please reach out to us at firstname.lastname@example.org.

 Our application process is holistic, meaning that the Admissions Committee does not assign weights or percentages to the various application components.
 Rather, we evaluate metrics (GPA and standardized test scores) in conjunction with the more qualitative elements such as work experience, admissions interview and community involvement, to determine a candidate’s overall fit with the program.

 Unfortunately, course work from other programs is not transferable.

 Our programs are designed to be completed in two years, but we also offer an extended evening Professional MBA program that can be completed in three to five years.

 We require either the GMAT or the GRE for our Full-Time MBA and the GMAT, GRE or the Executive Assessment for our Professional MBA program.
 Without either a GMAT or GRE score, your application will be considered incomplete.
 We require only the MCAT if you are applying to the joint MBA/MD program.
 MBA/MD applicants who wish to be considered for scholarship must submit a GMAT score.

 Full-Time MBA and Professional MBA candidates may be eligible for a standardized test waiver.
 For more information, please complete the GMAT Waiver Request Form.